-Definition names shall contain $\{1 \dots 31\}$ characters.
+Definition names shall contain {1 ...
+31} characters.
 A system may allow or prohibit the creation of definition names containing non-standard characters.
+A system may allow the creation of definition names longer than 31 characters.
+Programs with definition names longer than 31 characters have an environmental dependancy.